Nadine2016/knative/build-job.md

 Learn how to build a container image from your source code.
 {: shortdesc}

-    - Where should I store the code
+    - Where should I store the code?
     - What needs to be included in my image?
     - Best practices for creating the image to support common user scenarios.
     - How do I migrate common non-containerized jobs?